Australia

 Danielle Constantine

-Danielle is a Principal in our Tax Division.
+Danielle is a Partner in our Tax Division.
 She delivers advice on a range of tax issues such as capital gains tax, advice relating to structuring acquisitions and restructuring businesses, small business CGT concessions, tax consolidation, and international tax issues.
 Danielle also has experience managing audits and reviews with the ATO and revenue offices.
 Danielle is known for her uncanny ability to explain complex tax issues in a practical and helpful manner and is frequently asked to present on tax issues in accounting and industry arenas.

 Read more >